MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-from-apps.md

 2. Open the report you want in the Power BI service.

 3. Go to **File** > **Embed In SharePoint Online** and grab the report embedURL.
 An embedURL sample is shown in the below snapshot.
 Alternatively, you can call the GetReports/GetReport REST API and extract the corresponding report embedURL field out of the response.
-The REST call shouldn’t have a workspace identifier as part of the URL as the app got instantiated in the user’s workspace.
+The REST call shouldn't have a workspace identifier as part of the URL as the app got instantiated in the user's workspace.

     ![Embed from apps](media/embed-from-apps/embed-from-app.png)